DoctorWkt/acwj/11_Functions_pt1/Readme.md

 ```

 This is going to do the syntax checking and AST building, but there is
 little to no semantic error checking here.
-What is a function gets
+What if a function gets
 redeclared?
 Well, we won't notice that yet.

 ## Modifications to `main()`